Infinitesimal calculations in fundamental groups: Introduction

 starting with $w^* (X_i)_{\vec{h}} =w^*h_i$ as defined above, and extending linearly for linear combinations.
 The {\bf value} of the symbol on $w$ is $\sigma_{\vec{h}} (w) = \int w^*\sigma_{\vec{h}}$.
 We call the assignment $w \mapsto \sigma_{\vec{h}}(w)$ the {\bf letter braiding function} associated to the symbol $\sigma_{\vec{h}}$. \end{definition}

 Thus what we previously denoted $\int \lpw{w^* A} w^*B$ becomes $\lp{A}B (w)$.

-To recap, letter braiding functions are functions on the set of words, and they are defined through construction and integration of functions on the set of letters of a word.
+To recap, letter braiding functions are functions on the set of words, and they are defined through construction and integration of functions on the sequence of letters of a word.

 \begin{example} Let $w=bca b^\inv c^\inv bb$ in $F_S = \langle a, b, c \rangle$ and use indicator functions $A$, $B$, $C$ as in Example~\ref{ex:first braiding example}.
 The table below gives a step-by-step computation of the braiding product $\lp{B-2A} C$.
-The caret marks in the row for $\lp{B-2A}$ indicate the final term of the corresponding partial sum, dictated by $\lew j$ either including $j$ or not.
+The caret marks in the row for $\lp{B-2A}$ clarify the partial sums of the cobounding by indicating the point up to which the summation has been performed, as dictated by $\lew j$ to include $j$ or not.

 We deduce that $\lp{B-2A} C\,(w) = 1+2=3$.
 Note that this could also be computed by combining ``$b$ then $c$'' and ``$a$ then $c$'' configuration counts as remarked in Example~\ref{ex:first braiding example}.
-Or, because $(B-2A)(w)=0$, by configurations of ``$c$ between $b$ or $a$ pairs'' following a pairing scheme matching $b$ with either $b^{-1}$ or $a$, and in which $a$'s must be used twice.
+Or, because $(B-2A)(w)=0$, by configurations of ``$c$ between $b$ or $a$ pairs'' following a pairing scheme matching $b$ with either $b^{-1}$ or $a$ (in which each $a$ counts twice).

 \end{example}